-One thing we love to do in the spring and summer is enjoy a warm evening in our backyard.
+One thing we love to do in the spring and summer is enjoying a warm evening in our backyard.
 However, hot and humid Arkansas weather creates an environment in which mosquitoes can thrive.
 Those backyard hangouts quickly turn into itchy nightmares, leaving us with red bumps and nowhere to go except back inside where it’s free from those pests.

-Not only can mosquitoes cause you to scratch like crazy, they also can carry and transmit viruses that can be dangerous to your health.
+Not only can mosquitoes cause you to scratch like crazy, but they also can carry and transmit viruses that can be dangerous to your health.
 From Zika, malaria, West Nile, and more, we should all keep in mind that mosquitoes are more than just a pesky bug, they put ourselves and our families at risk!
 Fortunately, there are many steps we can all take to keep our yards as free of mosquitoes as possible.
 By taking these preventative measures, you can stay safe while you’re outside in your own yard enjoying yourself.

 Remove Stagnant Water Sources

 Standing, stagnant water, flooded, improperly drained areas - all of these things will attract mosquitoes and provide them with an environment that allows them to breed with ease.
 Why?
 Female mosquitoes lay eggs in standing water.
 In less than two weeks, the life cycle from egg to larvae to adult is complete and hundreds of adult mosquitoes are flying around.

 When you’re in your yard getting rid of stagnant water, keep in mind that any standing water, big and small areas, can be breeding grounds for mosquitoes.
 Children’s toys, trampolines, pool covers, buckets, planters, birdbaths - even the smallest sources of water can cause problems.

 If you have an area of water in your yard that is purposeful, like a birdbath or dog’s water bowl, make sure to frequently change it out with fresh water.

 Install Fans in Outdoor Living Areas